BradleyChatha/jcli/README.md

 JCLI provides automatic autocomplete for commands (currently only for command arguments, not commands themselves) via the `jcli.autocomplete` package.

-yada yada, do this up eventually.
+yada yada, do this up eventually once this is up and running again (it's almost ready though!).

 ## Argument parsing actions